 The Board shall be composed of at least nine (9) and no more than eleven (11) directors.
 All members of the Board shall serve two‐year terms and until a successor director has been designated and qualified in compliance with the Board’s bylaws.

-In accordance with Education Code Section 47604(b), the Authorizer may appoint a representative to serve on the Urban Montessori Board of Directors.
+In accordance with Education Code Section 47604(c), the Authorizer may appoint a representative to serve on the Urban Montessori Board of Directors.

 Please see Appendix D-3 for the Urban Montessori Board of Directors’ Biographies